 - A serious issue (e.g., structural or health & safety concern) is identified during the Site and Practice Inspection;

 - A potential issue is reported to Tarion;

 - A builder agrees to mitigate an identified risk; and/ or,

 - It is deemed appropriate by Tarion.

-A Targeted Construction Inspection is conducted at the specific building or unit in question with a senior representative from the builder (such as a site supervisor or principal).
+A Targeted Construction Inspection is conducted at the specific building or unit in question.
+A senior representative from the builder must be in attendance.
 If required, Tarion’s representative may be accompanied by a third-party professional.